Aeva/dream_machine/README.md

 Python 3.8 or newer is required, and should be present in your system PATH environment variable.

-Generating and building OpenGL programs requires clang to be installed and in PATH as well.
+Generating and building D3D12 and OpenGL programs requires clang to be installed and present in PATH as well.

 To run tests, you will also need the python modules mypy and pytest, which can be installed via pip.